-The Division of Occupational Science and Occupational Therapy is one of six divisions in the Department of Allied Health Sciences in the School of Medicine at the University of North Carolina (UNC) at Chapel Hill.
+The Division of Occupational Science and Occupational Therapy is one of seven divisions in the Department of Allied Health Sciences in the School of Medicine at the University of North Carolina at Chapel Hill.

-In the early years of this decade, in recognition of evolving healthcare needs and in anticipation of trends in research and education, the faculty undertook a concerted effort to further the development of occupational science as an academic discipline.
-In 2004 the Division was granted permission to implement a PhD in occupational science.
+In the early years of this decade, in recognition of evolving health care needs and in anticipation of trends in research and education, the faculty undertook a concerted effort to further the development of occupational science as an academic discipline.
+In 2004, the division received permission to implement a PhD in occupational science.
 The first doctoral students in occupational science were admitted in 2006.

 Our mission is first, to produce outstanding occupational therapists and occupational scientists, and second, to develop and expand knowledge about occupation and translate that knowledge to various therapeutic arenas.

 We accomplish this mission through enacting our core values:

 - the fundamental worth of occupation and its exploration,

 - critical engagement with ideas and the world, and

 These values inform the evolution of creative and committed pedagogy focused on occupation and based in partnerships with students.
 Our mission requires a faculty who excel in research, theory, and translation to practice.
 This community of faculty, students, and graduates collaborates with individuals, groups, institutions, and populations to enhance well-being through occupation.

 This mission is consistent with the UNC School of Medicine’s focus on excellence in education of health care professionals through an innovative and integrated curriculum.
 Our mission also echoes the School’s promise to achieve excellence in research and its translation to applied settings.
 We align closely with the UNC-CH mission and its fundamental goals to graduate leaders, to extend our expertise to the citizens of North Carolina, and to enhance the quality of life for the state’s residents.